Kyblue11/auto-mouse/README.md

 # Automated Browser Script

-This project contains a Python script that automates the process of opening Microsoft Edge, navigating to YouTube, and performing a search.
+This project contains a Python script that automates the process of opening Microsoft Edge, navigating to YouTube, and performing a search.</br>
 Author: Aaron

 ## Prerequisites